 Usually, WordPress.com blogs (with the exception of blogs on the Pro or Business plan) will show a little box showing if you’re following someone, as well as 3 horizontal dots.
 If you click the 3 dots you can, among other things, view the post in the WP Reader.
 I find that sometimes the three dot doo-dah doesn’t show up until after refreshing the page.

-If you don’t want to get emails notifying you of new posts from blogs you follow, in the browser version of WordPress, click in your Gravatar image in the top right corner of the screen.
-Then go to “Notification Settings,” where you can adjust the settings for notification you get from activity on your own site, sites you comment on, and sites you subscribe to.
+If you don’t want to get emails notifying you of new posts from blogs you follow, in the browser version of WordPress, click on your Gravatar image in the top right corner of the screen.
+Then go to “Notification Settings,” where you can adjust the settings for notifications you get from activity on your own site, sites you comment on, and sites you subscribe to.

 Within your WP Reader feed, if you click on a blog’s name, which takes you to a list of all of their posts, there will be a cogwheel button near the top right just below where it indicates if you’re following the site.
 If you click on this, you’ll be able to adjust your notification settings for that specific blog.